durudex/durudex-docs/docs/project/dur.md

 ---
 sidebar_position: 3
 title: 🪙 DUR
-description: DUR is a token created in the Near Protocol network, it will be used in Durudex applications.
+description: DUR - is a cryptocurrency used in Durudex applications.
 ---

 # 🪙 Durudex token

-DUR - DUR is a token created in the [Near Protocol](https://near.org) network, it will be used in Durudex applications.
+DUR - is a cryptocurrency used in Durudex applications.

 ## Tokenomics

-The total supply of DUR tokens in the Near network will be equal to 1,000,000,000 DUR.
+#### Name - Durudex
+#### Symbol - DUR
+#### Max Supply - 1,000,000,000 DUR

-### Distribution
+## Distribution

+#### 35% Developer support (350 000 000 DUR)

-- 30% Developers support every month (300,000,000 DUR)
+- 30% Support of active developers every month.

-Each month, the number of tokens will be distributed among active developers.

-- 15% Ecosystem development (150,000,000 DUR)

-Financial support for the Durudex ecosystem.

-- 15% Awards (150,000,000 DUR)

-User's awards.

-- 5% Will be separated after release (50,000,000 DUR)

-These tokens will be shared among all developers who participated in the development before the release.
+- 5% Will be distributed among all developers who participated in the development before the release.

+#### 35% A reserve fund that will be distributed according to needs (350 000 000 DUR)

+- A reserve fund that will be distributed in the future for new upgrades and needs.

+#### 15% Ecosystem development (150,000,000 DUR)

+- This amount of DUR will be directed to the development of the durudex ecosystem.

+#### 15% Awards (150,000,000 DUR)

+- 10% Reward staking.

+- 5% AIR drops.